DePaul University College of Law > Academics > LLM Programs > LLM in Intellectual Property Law

 DePaul’s LL.M. in Intellectual Property Law is regarded as one of the most extensive programs in the country, and the Center for Intellectual Property Law & Information Technology (CIPLIT®), which oversees the program, is an innovative leader in the field.
 With numerous course offerings, the program addresses the need for specialized training in intellectual property and information technology law.

-An LL.M. in Intellectual Property Law candidate must complete 24 semester hours of credit with a minimum cumulative grade point average (GPA) of 2.5 in order to earn the degree.
+An LL.M. in Intellectual Property Law candidate must complete 24 semester hours of credit with a minimum cumulative grade point average (GPA) of 2.0 in order to earn the degree.
 A student is automatically dismissed if he or she has a cumulative GPA below 2.0 for any three consecutive semesters.
 A Summer term is counted as a semester for this purpose.
-If a student does not meet the degree GPA requirement of 2.5, the student will earn a certificate in Intellectual Property is the student completes 18 credit hours with a cumulative GPA of 2.0.

 Content displayed from Intellectual Property (LLM) on DePaul University Catalog

 2001-2014 DePaul University | Disclaimer | Contact Us | Emergency Plan | Consumer Information Editor Login